 Most skin problems that affect your feet are more annoying than they are serious.
 If you have:

 Toe joints are more likely to have problems than other joints in your feet.

 You may have pain in the front (ball) of your foot (metatarsalgia) or in your heel.
 Heel problems often occur when you overuse calf muscles, wear shoes with high heels, or do activities, such as running, that cause repeated pounding on your heels.

-Many conditions may affect the nerves of the foot and cause numbness, tingling, and burning.
+Many conditions may affect the

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: